 All new build properties have a sinking fund set up as a matter of course.
 Older properties, particularly those transferred as part of stock transfers from local authorities do not normally have a sinking fund.
 This means that no monies have been put aside by homeowners for works that will be required and full payment will be invoiced once works have been completed.
 Full consultation on the works will be carried out and payment options will be available after the final bill is known.

 Can I start a sinking fund at our property?

-Yes, if everybody is agreeable in the building Hyde will work with you to agree suitable contributions and remaining life expectancies on parts of the building that will require work in the future.
+Yes, if everybody is agreeable in the building we will work with you to agree suitable contributions and remaining life expectancies on parts of the building that will require work in the future.